aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

     - [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed
     - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed
     - A registered domain name for the Ingress controller

-=== "Huawei Cloud"
-    Please ensure you have the following prerequisites for deployment on Huawei Cloud:

-    - 2 Elastic IPs
-    - An Elastic Load Balancer with a minimum bandwidth of 5 Mbit/s, which can later be changed to traffic-based pricing.
-    - A NAT Gateway with an SNAT rule [Huawei Cloud Documentation](https://support.huaweicloud.com/eu/qs-natgateway/en-us_topic_0087895790.html)
-    - A registered domain name for the external IP of the Elastic Load Balancer

 === "Docker Compose"
     Please ensure you have the following prerequisites for a local deployment: